cjber/semantic-catalogue/reports/DOCS.md

 To optimise the accuracy of search results, dataset descriptions were ‘chunked’ into segments of 1024 tokens.
-Chunking ensures that specific, relevant parts of a document can be accurately matched with a user’s query, increasing the likelihood of retrieving pertinent datasets.
+Chunking ensures that specific, relevant parts of a document can be accurately matched with a user’s query, increasing the likelihood of retrieving desirable datasets.
-Additionally, chunking helps in dealing with large documents by breaking them down into more manageable and contextually relevant pieces.
+Additionally, chunking helps in dealing with documents that may be too large to process in downstream tasks.

 To maintain the currency and relevance of the data within the Semantic Data Catalogue, the extraction, processing, and embedding pipeline is